action #98562

 Have a person monitor alerts and investigate jobs that never run, cancel the job and file a new ticket.

-Updated by tinita about 3 years ago
+Updated by tinita over 3 years ago

 I would like to note several things.